 - Click on the Orders tab in the green bar.

-- Click on Order Actions.
+- Click on Order Actions -> Merge Orders.

-- Select the orange Merge Orders button.
+- Select the orange Merge Orders button to complete the process.

 Currently, merging orders works with the following sales channels for tracking writeback: